joeloudjinz/InzSeeder/README.md

 ### InzSeeder.Samples.InMemory
 A sample project demonstrating usage with an in-memory database.

-### InzSeeder.Samples.SQLite
+### InzSeeder.Samples.Web
-A sample project demonstrating usage with a SQLite database.
+A sample project demonstrating usage with a SQLite database in a web application.

 ## Quick Start